 Notes: 1.
-Numbers in "Public Prosecutors Offices" count the total number of juveniles in cases received by or referred from public prosecutors offices, thus a person received/referred twice for different cases is counted as two juveniles.
+Numbers in "Public Prosecutors Offices" indicate the total number of juveniles in cases received by or referred from public prosecutors offices, thus a person received/referred twice for different cases is counted as two juveniles.

 - 2. "Referral to director of child consultation center, etc." refers to referral to prefectural governors or directors of child consultation centers. - 3.
 "Referral to children's self-reliance support facilities, etc." refers to referral to children's self-reliance support facilities or foster homes. - 4.
 The number of "released" from juvenile training schools is limited to discharge or release on parole. - 5.
 "Commencement of probation/parole supervision" is limited to juvenile probationers and juvenile training school parolees. - 6.
-The outline including numbers shows procedures prior to the enforcement of the Act Partially Amending the Juvenile Act and Related Acts (Act No. 47 of 2021).
+The outline including numbers show procedures prior to the enforcement of the Act Partially Amending the Juvenile Act and Related Acts (Act No. 47 of 2021) until the end of March 2022, and after April of the same year, procedures after the enforcement of this Act.